brillout/wildcard-api/docs/readme.template.md

 ### Wildcard VS GraphQL/REST

-With Wildcard you create an RPC API.
+When you use Wildcard, you are basically doing RPC.

-RPC is commonly used to create an **internal** API while REST and GraphQL are most commonly used to create an API for **third parties**.
+RPC is commonly used to create an **internal** API while REST and GraphQL are best suited to create an API for **third parties**.

 The rule of thumb is: